![]() |

 |

-(Musical) Biography Chris Squire and Geddy Lee were my inspirations for picking up the bass.
+(Mostly Musical) Biography Chris Squire and Geddy Lee were my inspirations for picking up the bass.
 Usually I play a Rickenbacker 4001, but I also use a fretless Fender Jazz, acoustic bass, a selection of electric and acoustic guitars, bouzouki and mandolin.
-I've just started learning the piano too, but that'll be a long slog!
+I've started learning the piano too, but that'll be a long slog!
 My musical history is hardly star-studded and earth-shaking.
 But it makes good therapy for my shattered ego to recount what little of interest there is.
 If you were part of the Birmingham music scene of the early 90s, some of this may even be interesting!
-With a reclusive, protected childhood, I had almost nothing to do with
+I was born in Birmingham, but my family moved to Shirley, a quiet suburb of Solihull when I was two.
+With a reclusive, protected childhood, I had almost nothing to do with music of any type apart from watching Top of the Pops every week, and listening to chart singles (Mum would often pop into a record shop on her way home from work and bring us back a single).
+I did enjoy the Glam Rock stuff: Slade, Sweet, T Rex, Mud, even (shudder) The Osmonds!
+But music (even watching TOTP) disappeared from my life for a few years in the mid 70s.
+I can't remember why now, although it was probably because I spent all my spare time building Airfix kits.
+Then the tap was turned on again.
+Somehow I got hooked on ELO in a major way whilst

 Of The Blue".
 At the time, I didn't realise that what I liked best